gillesruppert/nodecopter-remote/README.md

   'doublePhiThetaMixed', 'flipAhead', 'flipBehind', 'flipLeft', 'flipRight' ];
 ```

+**N.B: you need to inject your copy of `johnny-five` into the Remote constructor now.
+Take a look at the updated example.
+The example will work.**

 ## building the remote
 You can find an image of the finished remote in `example/remote.jpg`.